visual-layer/MedImageInsight/README.md

 git clone https://huggingface.co/lion-ai/MedImageInsights
 ```
 3. Install the required dependencies
-We are using [uv](https://github.com/astral-sh/uv) package manager to simplyfy the installation.
+We are using [uv](https://github.com/astral-sh/uv) package manager to simplify the installation.

-To create a virual env simply run
+To create a virtual env, simply run:
 ```bash
 uv sync
 ```
-Or to run a single script just run
+Or to run a single script, just run:
 ```bash
 uv run example.py
 ```

-Thats it!
+That's it!

 ## Examples
 See to the `example.py` file.